BNY: Employment legal issues

 BNY Mellon settled foreign bribery charges with the U.S. Securities and Exchange Commission (SEC) in August 2015 regarding its practice of providing internships to relatives of officials at a Middle Eastern investment fund.
 The U.S. SEC found the firm in violation of the Foreign Corrupt Practices Act.
 The case was settled for $14.8 million.

 In March 2019, BNY Mellon staff considered legal options after the company banned employees from working from home.
 In particular, staff cited concerns regarding the impact on childcare, mental health, and diversity.
 The company reverted the ban as a result of employee outcry.

+Supreme Court of Canada finds NYB Mellon committed spoliation of evidence

+On July 31, 2026, the Supreme Court of Canada ruled on a civil contractual dispute between NYB Mellon Corp and SS&C Technologies Canada Corp.
+The court unanimously held that NYB had committed spoliation of evidence.
+At trial, the Ontario Superior Court had awarded damages to SS&C amounting to US$5,696,850; SS&C had sought a total award of US$889,752,087.
+The Supreme Court allowed SS&C's appeal, confirmed that there had been spoliation, and held that the trial judge had not properly calculated the damages award, in light of the spoliation by NYB.
+The court remitted the case to the Superior Court, for a re-assessment of damages.

 Other legal issues

 In September 2009, BNY Mellon settled a lawsuit that had been filed against the Bank of New York by the Russian government in May 2007 for money laundering; the original suit claimed $22.5 billion in damages and was settled for $14 million.

 In 2011, South Carolina sued BNY Mellon for allegedly failing to adhere to the investment guidelines relating to the state's pension fund.
 The company settled with the state in June 2013 for $34 million.

 In July 2012, BNY Mellon settled a class action lawsuit relating to the collapse of Sigma Finance Corp.
 The suit alleged that the bank invested and lost cash collateral in medium-term notes.
 The company settled the lawsuit for $280 million.

 In December 2018, BNY Mellon agreed to pay nearly $54 million to settle charges of improper handling of "pre-released" American depositary receipts (ADRs) under investigation of the U.S. Securities and Exchange Commission (SEC).
 BNY Mellon did not admit or deny the investigation findings but agreed to pay disgorgement of more than $29.3 million, $4.2 million in prejudgment interest and a penalty of $20.5 million.